Jacques Necker: The one non-noble minister

-On 17 June 1789, the first act of the new National Assembly in revolutionary France declared all existing taxes illegal.
+On 17 June 1789, the first act of the new National Assembly declared all existing taxes illegal.
 Necker had legitimate reasons to be concerned about the implications of this unprecedented decision.
-On 23 June the king proposed to the royal council the dissolution of the Assembly.
+On 23 June, the king proposed to the royal council the dissolution of the Assembly.
 On 11 July, the king advised Necker to leave the country immediately.
-According to Jean Luzac the couple went for a walk in a parc and from there got into their carriage to drive to their estate in Saint-Ouen at seven in the evening.
-When the news became known the next day it enraged Camille Desmoulins.
+According to Jean Luzac, Necker and his wife went for a walk in a park.
+They then got into their carriage to drive to their estate in Saint-Ouen at seven in the evening.
+When the news became known the next day, it enraged Camille Desmoulins.
 Wax heads of Necker and the Duc d'Orléans were taken through the streets to the Tuileries.
 The Royal Guard allegedly chose to open fire rather than salute the likenesses.
 The threat of a counter-revolution caused citizens to take up arms and storm the Bastille on 14 July.
 The king and the Assembly recalled the immensely popular Necker to a third ministry in a letter dated 16 July.
 Necker replied from Basle on the 23rd.
 He wrote to his brother that he was going back to the abyss.
-His successor, the 74-year-old Joseph Foullon de Doué was hanged from a lamppost on the 22nd.
-His entry into Versailles on the 29th was a festival day; he demanded a pardon for Baron de Besenval, who was imprisoned after given command of the troops concentrated in and around Paris early July.
+His successor, the 74-year-old Joseph Foullon de Doué, was hanged from a lamppost on the 22nd.
+His entry into Versailles on the 29th was a festival day.
+Necker demanded a pardon for Baron de Besenval, who was imprisoned after given command of the troops concentrated in and around Paris early July.

-On 4 August 1789, the day when Feudalism was abolished by the National Assembly, Necker is quoted as saying, "The collectors of the taille are at their last shift."
+On 4 August 1789, the day when feudalism was abolished by the National Assembly, Necker is quoted as saying, "The collectors of the taille are at their last shift."